microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 <div class="info" data-title="Note">

-> The deployment can take up to 10 minutes to schedule pods onto a new node.
-This is because the AKS Node Autoprovisioning feature (aka Karpenter) automatically provisions new nodes when the existing nodes are at capacity.
-The new nodes are provisioned with the necessary resources to run the pods.
-The pods are then scheduled onto the new nodes.
+> The deployment can take up a few minutes to schedule pods onto a new node.
+This is because the [AKS Node Autoprovisioning feature (aka Karpenter)](https://learn.microsoft.com/azure/aks/node-autoprovision?tabs=azure-cli) is enabled in the AKS Automatic cluster and it will automatically provision new nodes when needed.

 </div>